- It's unpleasant when you're getting set to watch your favorite show on Netflix and the projector won't connect.

 4. Try a different browser

 If the previous solution didn’t help, you might want to try using a different browser.
-There are many great browsers on the market, but if you’re looking something similar to Chrome, we suggest you try UR Browser.
+There are many great browsers on the market, but you may need to choose one based on your online activities.

 5. Update Display Driver